Yerevan Hosted the Concours Mondial de Bruxelles for the First Time

 Armenia is widely regarded as one of the world’s oldest winemaking civilisations, with viticulture documented here for more than 6,000 years.
 The Areni-1 cave complex in Vayots Dzor province, site of the oldest winery yet discovered by archaeologists, sits at the heart of that heritage.
 In recent years, a new generation of small producers has been reviving ancient grape varieties such as Areni Noir, Voskehat, and Kangun, attracting growing interest from European importers.

-Hosting the CMB is the most high-profile international validation Armenia’s wine sector has received to date.
+Hosting the CMB was the most high-profile international validation Armenia’s wine sector had received to date.
 The Armenian government allocated AMD 700 million (approximately $1.75 million USD) toward the event’s organisation, reflecting the weight placed on it within the country’s broader tourism and export strategy.

-The formal judging sessions are restricted to credentialed professionals, but the presence of hundreds of international wine buyers and media in Yerevan will animate the city’s wine bars, restaurants, and hotel dining rooms throughout the week.
-Producers from the Ararat Valley, Vayots Dzor, and Aragatsotn regions are expected to participate in ancillary tastings and press dinners running alongside the main competition.
+The formal judging sessions were restricted to credentialed professionals, but the presence of hundreds of international wine buyers and media in Yerevan animated the city’s wine bars, restaurants, and hotel dining rooms throughout the week.
+Producers from the Ararat Valley, Vayots Dzor, and Aragatsotn regions participated in ancillary tastings and press dinners running alongside the main competition.

 Getting to Yerevan

-Air connectivity to Yerevan has expanded considerably in spring 2026.
+Air connectivity to Yerevan expanded considerably in 2026.
 FlyOne Armenia added direct services from Vienna in April and from Milan Bergamo in May, complementing existing routes from Paris, Rome, and cities across the CIS.
 Our flights to Armenia page lists current carriers and routes.
-Entry requirements — including the temporary visa-free programme for holders of valid US, EU/Schengen, or GCC residency permits running until 1 July 2026 — are covered in full on our Armenia visa requirements page.
+Entry requirements — including the e-visa process now that the temporary visa-free programme closed on 1 July 2026 — are covered in full on our Armenia visa requirements page.

-Once you land, our Yerevan destination guide is the best starting point for planning your time in the capital, including the wine-focused streets of the city centre where much of the week’s off-programme activity is expected to unfold.
+Our Yerevan destination guide is the best starting point for planning your time in the capital.